ianp/ianpdotorg/source/_posts/2005-08-04-maths-at-the-bbc.markdown

 wordpress_id: '52'
 categories:
 - Trivia
-tags:
 - Bad Science
 - News
 ---

 As reported at the [BBC News](http://news.bbc.co.uk/1/hi/technology/4745205.stm) site, 'One in seven new mobiles faulty', the opening line of the article is 'An estimated two million of the 18 million mobiles sold last year in the UK could have been faulty', so, clearly, elementary maths isn't a